Nicolas Dupont-Aignan: Political positions

 Dupont-Aignan describes himself as a Gaullist.
-Although he shares many policies and views with Marine Le Pen, he is considered less hardline than she and has criticised her in the past.
+Although he shares many policies and views with Marine Le Pen, he is considered less hardline than her and has criticised her in the past.

 Dupont-Aignan strongly advocates leaving the euro, calling it a "racket", and returning to the franc, retaining the euro only as a reserve currency.
 Dupont-Aignan has also voiced his support for Rattachism.

 Personal life

 Dupont-Aignan is married to lawyer and former parliamentary assistant Valérie Vecchierini.
 The couple have two daughters, Victoire and Sixtine.

-Dupont-Aignan declared during the 2017 presidential election that he was worth more than 2 million euros.
-He had also declared in 2013 that he has a house worth €130,000 in Yerres and an apartment in Paris worth €420,000.
+During the 2017 presidential election, Dupont-Aignan declared a net worth of more than 2 million euros.
+In 2013, he declared ownership of a house worth €130,000 in Yerres and an apartment in Paris worth €420,000.